aimms/how-to/Articles/333/333-update-webui-version.rst

 *   :download:`After, using AIMMS 4.66 <model/AIMMS-4-65-filter-ux/AIMMS-4.66/abc466.zip>`

-AIMMS 4.67: Serialize WebUI specification with a single file
+AIMMS 4.67: Serialize WebUI Specification with a Single File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Up to AIMMS 4.66, the essence of the WebUI is serialized in three folders: